qianchd/ZenOverleaf/README.md

 <div align="center">

-## ✍️ ZenOverleaf: Switching to Zenmode on Overleaf and Texpage.
+## ✍️ ZenOverleaf: Switching to Zenmode on Overleaf and Texpage with Git Sync.

 </div>